App churn and retention: how to measure and reduce user churn

 How is user churn defined in mobile apps

-Iff that's 80%, then by deduction, we have a 20% churn rate.
+If the retention rate is 80%, then by deduction, we have a 20% churn rate.
 This percentage could be high or low, depending on your app.
 However, this is the approach to defining churn for a mobile app, particularly if it's a free app.

 With a paid app, you can also measure whether people are actually actively canceling their plans.
 That's a more active action that happens too.
-With mobile apps however, we mostly look at usage retention.
+With mobile apps, however, we mostly look at usage retention.

 The last-straw action

-For instance, you might feel like most customers are churning due to a specific issue with, say creating new content in your app.
-To test this, you would focus on the area of your app related to that issue and start with the assumption that users who fail to create new content are more likely to to just leave.
+For instance, you might feel like most customers are churning due to a specific issue with, say, creating new content in your app.
+To test this, you would focus on the area of your app related to that issue and start with the assumption that users who fail to create new content are more likely to just leave.

 This approach can be extremely effective.
 In fact, we've seen it applied successfully in many apps across various industries.

 What is a good churn rate in a mobile app?
+It can be everything between 5-95%!

 Looking at free-to-play mobile games, we see some of the highest churn rates in the industry.
 In that sector, typical churn rates might be up to 80% to 95%.
 People often try out a game, decide it's not for them, and then move on without ever becoming a paying customer.